zim/nextjs-blog/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

-# nextjs-blog
+# Carbon INtelligence Tech Text

 There is so much more that I wanted to do.

-The General styling is very poor as I did not have time to do this aspect.
+The General styling is very poor as I did not have time to address this aspect.
+Having installed ant.design and attempted to use the grid system.
+I came across problems with the Grid system of ant.design so moved forward without this in place so there is a lack of responsive layout which I would have aquired from this...

 It is the case that this is one of my earliest Next.js implemantaions...
-And I must say there are some very nice things tp sauy about the framework / environment.
+And I must say there are some very nice things tp say about the framework / environment.

 My time was largely taken getting up to speed on some of the features of Next.js, as well as gettting D3, ant.design in place.
-And to reaquaint myself with the syntax of creating D3 visualizations. and to investigate the great components in ant.design, which I have not used before, having spent some tie looking at Material.UI.
+And to reaquaint myself with the syntax of creating D3 visualizations.
+And to investigate the great components in ant.design, which I have not used before, having spent some time looking at Material.UI.
 It was very nice to get the comparison of the f2 component libraies.

+I have used the Table component and did implement someof the nice featues this component has including scrolling and fixed columns... there are many many miore that I had wanted to implement.
+Sorting and filtering of course (but again time constraints stopped me pursuing this for too long iunfortunately)

+## for the pie-cahart-one.js Component

+I did cheat bu creating an array of data in the scheme that I needed.
+If i had more time I would have created some util functins similar to `string-to-number.js` and `string-to-pay.js`

 ## Updating to New Releases